 Watchers Council – Liz’s Office – Same Time

-Liz likewise was in front of a television monitor.
-She, however, was looking at a formally dressed woman who was shaking her head in the Oval Office.
+Liz likewise was in front of a video screen.
+She, however, was looking at a formally dressed woman, shaking her head in the Oval Office.

 “I realize what I’m asking, Madame President,” Liz told her.
 “But it’s imperative that you start immediately.
 We might have four hours, or we might have four weeks.”

-"What’s worse?"
+“What’s worse?”
 Liz challenged.
-"Saving 2-3 million residents or watching all 10 million die because they never got a warning or the needed vehicles to move?
-Don’t cause a wide-scale panic – just start getting people out."
+“Saving two or three million residents or watching all ten million die because they never got a warning or the needed vehicles to move?
+Don’t cause a wide-scale panic – just start getting people out.”